-Lawyers for Hit & Run Accidents in Richland County SC
+Lawyers for Hit and Run Accidents in Richland County SC

-A lot of people in Richland County don’t realize how dangerous a hit and run car accident can really be.
+A lot of people don’t realize how dangerous a hit and run accident in Richland County can really be.
 At times, a driver leaves the accident and doesn’t have any concept of how much difficulties they could find themselves in for doing this.
 They may get out of their car, notice that no one is injured, and get back in the vehicle and leave the scene, without ever identifying who they are or providing their auto insurance info.
 Or perhaps, the situation is a whole lot worse than this and the motorist did not even check for damage, but simply sped away from the accident without stopping.

 In case you or someone you care about is severely injured or even died in a hit & run car accident, get in touch with the Michael Jeffcoat firm for a free appointment to discover just how we can help you.